riganti/dotvvm-docs/Pages/concepts/control-development/code-only-controls.md

 See the [Control properties](control-properties#specify-markup-options) chapter for more info about the `MarkupOptions` attribute.

+> [Composite Controls](./composite-controls.md) offer a simpler API for controls which do not have custom rendering and rely solely on building the inner tree.

 ### Child controls

 Similarly to the viewmodels, every control has lifecycle events `OnInit`, `OnLoad` and `OnPreRender` which follow the logic of the viewmodel `Init`, `Load` and `PreRender` events.